martinteoharov/PixPox/README.md

 PixPox is licensed under the MIT License.
 See the LICENSE file for details.

 ### Credits
-PixPox was developed by Martin Teoharov as a final year project at (The university of Surrey)[[https://www.surrey.ac.uk/]].
-The project was supervised by [Supervisor's Name].
+PixPox was developed by Martin Teoharov as a final year project at [The university of Surrey](https://www.surrey.ac.uk/).
+The project was supervised by Dr. Tom Thorne.